Is there such a thing as a prolapse diet? Can your diet affect your prolapse?

 Your abdominal fat isn’t the fat you feel at your waist line, rather it surrounds your abdominal organs and sits directly above your pelvic floor.

-This is why avoiding unnecessary weight gain is important if you’ve got prolapse problems and after prolapse surgery.
+This is why avoiding unnecessary weight gain or losing weight if you’re overweight is important if you’ve got prolapse problems and after prolapse surgery.

-If you’re overweight you will help your prolapse management by losing abdominal fat.
+If you’re overweight you will better manage your prolapse by losing abdominal fat.

-Unfortunately you can’t spot reduce abdominal fat through diet which needs a whole body weight reduction approach.
+Unfortunately you can’t spot reduce abdominal fat through diet.
+To lose abdominal fat naturally requires a whole body weight reduction approach.

 - Avoid fad weight loss diets or products (e.g. some diet shakes) that slow your bowel movements and cause constipation with prolapse